Eating local in Singapore

 1 Kadayanallur Street

 At stall 56, is Chinatown Popiah, something I've seldom found outside of Singapore and Malaysia.
-A delicious, large pancake stuffed full of shredded yam bean, crunchy crushed peanuts and a sweet bean sauce, this calls for an inhaling sort of action.
+A delicious, large and delicate crepe stuffed full of shredded yam bean, crunchy crushed peanuts and a sweet bean sauce, this calls for an inhaling sort of action.
 A set of two sliced up popiah will cost $2.80.

 There's everything else here at Maxwell: from freshly squeezed juices, warm soy milk with silken pieces of tofu floating in your cup, to black mee, hor fun (flat rice noodles tossed with prawns in an eggy sauce) and fried chicken wings.